michaelneverwins/lg-pro-tips/lg-steam.md

 #### Huh?
 What's Wine?
 It's a compatibility layer for Windows software on Linux.

-### How do I override the Proton version for a particular game?
+### How do I override the Proton version for a specific game?
 * Right-click the game in your library.
 * Select "Properties...".
 * Go to the "Compatibility" tab.